option8/SSLM/README.md

 # SSLM
 A Super Small Language Model for Apple II.
-Writes poetry.
+Writes original poetry until you make it stop.

 ## Thanks
 To Qkumba, for code review and ProRWTS.